-How to Make Fruit Trifle Your Easiest Summer Party Dessert
+How to Make Fruit Trifle Your Easiest, Prettiest Summer Dessert

 How to Make the Best Fruit Trifle

 1. Use the right bowl.
-A large clear glass punch bowl with straight or gently sloping sides shows off the layers and layers of ingredients you use to build your trifle.
+A large clear glass punch bowl with straight or gently sloping sides shows off the layers and layers of ingredients you use to build your trifle, adding to the wow factor of this deceptively easy dessert.
 You can also create individual servings in jars or parfait glasses.

-2. Cut your cake, brownie, or cookie base into bite-size ingredients—this makes building and serving trifle a lot easier.
-However, if your recipe says you should use whole ladyfinger cookies to line the side of the bowl, you should follow the recipe.
+2. Cut your cake, brownie, or cookie base into bite-size ingredients — this makes building and serving trifle a lot easier.
+However, if your recipe says you should use whole ladyfinger cookies to line the side of the bowl, you should follow that direction.

 5. Build your trifle layers from the outside in.
 Press fresh fruit or cake or creamy fillings right up against the glass so you can see the outer face of the layer, then fill in the rest of the layer.